webpack-contrib/terser-webpack-plugin/README.md

 ### Remove Comments

-If you avoid building with comments, use this config:
+If you want to build without comments, use this config:

 **webpack.config.js**